-Those who have been validly baptised outside the Church become Catholics by making a profession of the Catholic faith and being formally received into the Church.
+Those who have been validly baptised outside the Church, become Catholic by making a profession of the Catholic faith and being formally received into the Church.
 This is normally followed immediately by confirmation and the Eucharist.

 Before a person is ready to be received into the Church, whether by baptism or by profession of faith, preparation is necessary.
 The amount and form of this preparation depends on the individual’s circumstance.
 The most basic division in the kind of preparation needed is between those who are unbaptised and those who have already become Christian through baptism in another church.

 For adults and children who have reached the age of reason (age seven), entrance into the Church is governed by the Rite of Christian Initiation for Adults (RCIA).